What makes joints and muscles function properly?

 - Joint restrictions cause poor muscle function.

 - For golfers, this will result in changes to the mechanics of the swing, translating into a variety of common swing faults.

 - The same is true no matter which sport you play.
 Even hikers will develop issues when one or more joints fail to function.

 Neuro Connect™ devices carry a subtle energy pattern that wakes up the sensory nerve receptors.

-The brain responds as it should, the neuro-pathways open, and the function of joints and muscles normalize.
+Clinic-based examinations repeatedly demonstrate that when the devices are worn, the brain responds as it should, the neuro-pathways open, and the function of joints and muscles normalize.